Pinafore/nlp-hw/sequence_buzzer/README.md

 3. 'Flattening' is a loose term for going from \[\[1,2\],\[3,4\], \[5,1\]\] -> \[1, 2, 3, 4, 5, 1\] while 'Deflattening' is a loose term for going in the opposite direction.

----more could be added----

 Extra Credit
 ----------------
-(Please code extra credit part separately, not for submission to submit server) For extra credit, try and do two things -
+(Please code extra credit part separately, not for submission to submit server) For extra credit, try and do two things:

 1. Create a feature vector that uses pre-trained word embeddings.
 One way to do this is to take the word embeddings of all words of the question text seen so far and average them (creating a 300 dimensional (for example) feature vector at every time step instead of the 10-dimensional probability vector we have in the normal version).
 Describe how you incorporated word embeddings in your feature vector and what effect it had on the performance (compared to the feature vector given already) in a separate section of your *analysis.pdf*.
 2. Submit your system (guesser + buzzer) to Codalab.
+This is important for our next exhibition match!
+3. Train your model against (human opponents)[https://www.google.com/url?q=https%3A%2F%2Fs3-us-west-2.amazonaws.com%2Fpinafore-us-west-2%2Fqanta-jmlr-datasets%2Fprotobowl-042818.log&sa=D&sntz=1&usg=AFQjCNG5M0eFv-1auQf4Oop-HC-BM7S4bQ].

 What to turn in
 ----------------